SecurityLogMiner/log-collection-client/README.md

 A service that collects and sends system event data to a server.

   <p align="left">
-    A service that collects and sends system event data to a server.
     <br />
     <a href="https://securitylogminer-doc-repo.readthedocs.io/"><strong>Documentation »</strong></a>
     <br />